Thank you for your interest in studying with the Taronga Training Institute. By completing this application you acknowledge the following conditions:

 2. Commercial course fees can be paid in full or in two equal instalments.
 The first instalment is due within two weeks of the offer being made.
 The second instalment is payable approximately 6 months later.
 Any students awarded a Smart and Skilled subsidised position will be required to pay the student component of fees upon acceptance of a position in the course.

 4. You understand that if you are successful in being offered a position in the course in Sydney, you will be assigned to one day per week of practical placement.
 Practical days will start as early as 6.30am and finish by 4pm.
-Classroom lessons will be held weekly from 4pm - 8pm.
+Classroom lessons will be held weekly on either a Monday or Tuesday from 4pm - 8pm.
+The class date is assigned based on the intake.

 6. Attendance is expected at ALL classes; attendance of less than 80% of classes may result in the missed unit/s of competency needing to be repeated at the student's expense prior to being eligible for the issue of a qualification.